mkmsobieraj/intorduction-to-eslint/src/slides.md

 - provides global variables
 - there is possible to use many environments
-- cna be set via comment, cli, configuration file
+- can be set via comment, CLI, configuration file
 - it is possible to use environments from plugins